mas-bandwidth/gafferongames/content/post/integration_basics.md

 <img src="/img/game_physics/spring_damper_explicit_euler.png" width="100%"/>

-Conclusion: don't use explicit euler for a game becuse it tends to add energy and explode :)
+Conclusion: don't use explicit euler for a game becuse it tends to add energy and explode.

 ## Semi-implicit Euler